rickosborne/cascades/md/18-2-8-daybreak.md

 I got my shoulder under him again, though he felt heavier and more sluggish this time.
 We walked along the wall to the jump seats.
-I unlatched one, kicking it with my foot.
+I unlatched one, kicking it with my heel.
 It sprang open and my textbook flopped out onto the floor.
 I kicked it aside.